Sheep and goats grazing at Queen City Farm

 What's the difference between pasture-raised and grass-fed?

 Pasture-raised means the animals live outdoors on pasture.
-Our lamb is pasture-raised and grass-finished — mostly grass, with a small amount of supplemental grain used when we move them between pastures.
+Our lamb is pasture-raised and about 95% grass-finished — mostly grass and forage, with a small amount of grain every few days as a boost.
 Our pork is pasture-raised and supplemented with non-GMO grain (pigs are omnivores).
+For the full picture, see how we raise our animals.

 Beyond the Market